Innovations and Ideas That Will Shape the Building Industry

 1. Home Automation Technology

-Top: Say goodbye to spare keys and wondering if you locked the door on your way to work.
+Say goodbye to spare keys and wondering if you locked the door on your way to work.
 Smart locks like this on from Kwikset give families the ability and peace of mind to lock and unlock their doors from iPhones or iOS devices.
-You can use Siri voice commands or assign user codes that you can check remotely for lock activity and lock status.
-Bottom: This smart vent hood from Elica uses wireless sensor technology to detect cooktop activity.
-The vent also monitors temperature and moisture so that it can adjust the blower speed for the best air quality (both courtesy Builder).
+You can use Siri voice commands or assign user codes that you can check remotely for lock activity and lock status (photo courtesy of Kwikset).

 2. Energy Efficiency

-Top: Guardian Glass's ClimaGuard windows in this quaint living room are made of vacuum-insulated glass that provides the same insulation as a thick wall (courtesy The Future of Things).
-Bottom: A glass patio door in the dining area of a 4-bedroom, 4-bath, 2-half-bath Contemporary style home opens onto the outdoor deck.
-Take a look at the large glass windows of the Great Room, which protect the indoors from the sun’s glare and provide a great view of the outdoors (House Plan #161-1085).
+A glass patio door in the dining area of a 4-bedroom, 4-bath, 2-half-bath Contemporary style home opens onto the outdoor deck.
+Take a look at the large glass windows of the Great Room, which protect the indoors from the sun’s glare and provide a great view of the outdoors (Plan #161-1085).

 3. Forever Homes

-Multi-generational homes and aging-in-place designs will continue to increase in popularity, according to Dan Swift, president and CEO of Des Moines, Iowa-based BSB Design.
+Multi-generational homes and aging-in-place designs will continue to increase in popularity, according to Dan Swift, president and CEO of BSB Design, based in Des Moines, Iowa.
 Research shows that families looking to combine households want to reduce living expenses and plan to share the home with elderly parents as well as provide space for adult children who choose to return to the family home.
 For this reason, you may consider a home with 5 or more bedrooms.

 Similar to the concept of The New American Home 2016, which provided for multi-generational living spaces, Swift and his company collaborated with Meritage Homes in Scottsdale, Arizona, to design and build the 5,188-square-foot, seven-bedroom reNEWable Living Home in Orlando for IBS 2018 – with its separate spaces for the residents.

-This 1.5-story Country home plan with 5 bedrooms also features a basement and attic – just in case the need arises to add separate living spaces for adult children and/or in-laws (House Plan #153-1021).
+This 1.5-story luxury Texas style home with 5 bedrooms features a basement and attic – just in case the need arises to add separate living spaces for adult children and/or in-laws (Plan #153-1021).

 4. Kitchen Innovations/Appliances